Key Termite Frequently Asked Questions

 A termite report, or "Wood Destroying Organisms Inspection Report", will only include wood destroying pests.
 Other pests such as rats, mice, bats or cockroaches will not appear in a termite report.
 Even Woodpecker problems will not be addressed in a termite report (FYI-woodpeckers are also a protected bird).
 A Branch 3 licensed termite inspector is not trained or licensed to render opinions regarding non wood destroying pests.
 If inspection for structural pests is desired, you must hire a Branch 2 Pest Control licensee to inspect and report such evidence.

-Ants are the most common pest we encounter (second would be spiders).
+People request our pest control services for all types of pests, but ants are the most common.
+The second would be spiders.
 There are more than 12,400 species of ants throughout the world.
 In California, there are about 270 species, but fewer than a dozen are important pests.
 The most common ant in and around the house and garden in California is the Argentine ant.
 Other common ant pests include the Pharaoh ant, odorous house ant, thief ant, southern fire ant, and the pavement ant.
-Velvety tree ants are also common, primarily nest in trees (mostly Oaks) and are common outdoor species on the Central Coast.
+Velvety tree ants are also common, primarily nest in trees (mostly Oaks), and are common outdoor species on the Central Coast.

 When applied properly and according to label directions, pesticides are a useful tool in controlling insects and the risks are minimized.
 Millions of dollars are spent on testing pesticide formulations to ensure that public health is protected.
 The Pest Control industry is regulated and requires licensing in the State of California (and most other States) to protect public health.
 Chemical Poisoning is almost always due to safety instructions not being followed.
 The pesticide label is the State Law and should be followed to the letter for safe application.
 The idea that "More is Better" can be dangerous when using pesticides.
 For licensed professionals, materials are applied so as to minimize human contact and in amounts unlikely to cause unintended harm.
 Chemical effects are a relationship of amount ingested compared to body weight.
 As an example, the number one medication prescribed is warfarin (a blood thinner).
 Warfarin is a useful tool in combating blood clots, heart attacks and strokes.
 Warfarin is also the number one rodenticide material applied for killing rats and mice by "over" thinning the blood and causing fatal hemorrhage.
 A very small amount can be a health benefit and larger amounts can be deadly.
 Chemicals and medicines function as a ratio of chemical weight to body weight (milligrams per kilogram of body weight).
 Amounts of pesticide applied inside of a home would be negligible to people and pets but fatal to insects because of their small body weight.
 Chemical applications that are unnoticeable people are knee deep for insects.